 On October 14, 2021 the DPW presented the results of Part One of the Solid Waste Collection Audit.
 To vew the slides from the presentation, check out the Presentations Tab, Or click the link below:

-FLOOD STUDY FINAL PRESENTATION AND REPORTS
+FLOOD STUDY FINAL PRESENTATION, REPORTS AND PROJECT UPDATES

 On March 30, 2021, the Final Presentation regarding the Meadow Pond Flood and Hampton Harbor Flood Studies was made.
 To view the slides from the presentation or watch the recorded Team's Meeting, check out the Presentations Tab, OR click the links here:

 - The Coastal Hazard Adaptation Team (Chat) has been working on recommendations to increase flood resiliency in Hampton.
 The information can be found on SHEA's website.
 (Seabrook Hamptons Estuary Alliance)

 - On February 9, 2021, a presentation was made at the Hampton Beach Area Commission (HBAC) Coastal Resilience Symposium.
 To access the recordings they are located on the Town's Website under the Hampton Beach Area Commission or you can link here.

 - Based on the recommendations of the final flood studies, two projects were moved forward to design.
 This includes the Kings Highway - Meadow Pond Area Drainage Improvements and the Ditch Remediation of the Hampton-Seabrook Estuary.
 The project information can be found in the Project Information Tab on the left side of this page OR click the links here:

 The Department of Public Works (DPW) is comprised of multiple divisions that serve the Town of Hampton:

 - Highway @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>